HOW OBVIOUS Does This Have To Get ?? LOL (( THEY )) R DONE !! FINITO !! Their TRAP Is Their OWN !!!

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-The trap THEY set for Others Has becomed their Own...The BIBLE SAYS IT...
-End of STORY
+The trap THEY set for Others Has become their Own...The BIBLE SAYS IT...
+End of STORY********************************

 Jonathan's videos can also be found on these other venues: